Llanveynoe

 The village is situated on a ridge of higher land between the Olchon Valley and the valley of the River Monnow.

+The name Llanveynoe derives from the church of St Beuno in the village.

 In the Herefordshire volume of The Buildings of England, Pevsner noted the beautiful setting and views from the church but regarded the building as being of little architectural interest following restoration in the 19th century.